animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The `PojoFunctionWrapper` implements Apache Geode’s `Function` interface, binds method parameters, and invokes the target method in its `execute()` method.
-It also sends the method’s return value back to the caller by using the `ResultSender`.
+The `PojoFunctionWrapper` implements Apache Geode's `Function` interface, binds method parameters, and invokes the target method in its `execute()` method.
+It also sends the method's return value back to the caller by using the `ResultSender`.

 </div>